-Whether you’re looking to create a personal budget spreadsheet or just get a better grasp on money management, start with these six steps.
+If you’re looking to create a personal budget, start with these six steps

-Whether or not you use a budget spreadsheet, you probably need some way of determining where your money is going each month.
-Creating a budget with a template can help you feel more in control of your finances and let you save money for your goals.
+Most people need some way of seeing where their money is going each month.
+A budget can help you feel more in control of your finances and make it easier to save money for your goals.
 The trick is to figure out a way to track your finances that works for you.
 The following steps can help you create a budget.

 Step 2: Track your spending

 Begin by listing your fixed expenses.
 These are regular monthly bills such as rent or mortgage, utilities and car payments.
-Next list your variable expenses—those that may change from month to month such as groceries, gas and entertainment.
+Next list your variable expenses—those that may change from month to month, such as groceries, gas and entertainment.
 This is an area where you might find opportunities to cut back.
 Credit card and bank statements are a good place to start since they often itemize or categorize your monthly expenditures.

-Tip: Record your daily spending with anything that’s handy—a pen and paper, an app or your smartphone, or budgeting spreadsheets or templates found online.
+Record your daily spending with anything that’s handy—a pen and paper, an app or your smartphone, or budgeting spreadsheets or templates found online.

-Before you start sifting through the information you’ve tracked, make a list of your short- and long-term.
+Before you start sifting through the information you’ve tracked, make a list of your short- and long-term financial goals.
 Short-term goals should take around one to three years to achieve and might include things like setting up an emergency fund or .
-Long-term goals, such as saving for retirement or your child’s education, may take years to reach.
-Remember, your goals don’t have to be set in stone, but identifying your priorities before you start planning a budget will help.
-For example, it may be easier to cut spending if you know your short-term goal is to reduce credit card debt.
+Long-term goals, such as saving for retirement or your child’s education, may take decades to reach.
+Remember, your goals don’t have to be set in stone, but identifying them can help motivate you to stick to your budget.
+For example, it may be easier to cut spending if you know you’re saving for a vacation.

 Step 4: Make a plan

 You might choose to break down your expenses even further, between things you need to have and things you want to have.
-For instance, if you drive to work every day, gasoline probably counts as a need.
+For instance, if you drive to work every day, gasoline counts as a need.
 A monthly music subscription, however, may count as a want.
 This difference becomes important when you’re looking for ways to redirect money to your financial goals.

-Tip: Small savings can add up to a lot of money, so don’t overlook the little stuff.
+Remember, evencan add up to a lot of money.
 You might be surprised at how much extra money you accumulate by making one minor adjustment at a time.

 Once your budget is set, it’s important to review it and your spending on a regular basis to be sure you are staying on track.
-Few elements of your budget are set in stone: You may get a raise, your expenses may increase or you may have reached your goal and want to plan for a new one.
+Few elements of your budget are set in stone: You may get a raise, your expenses may change or you may reach a goal and want to plan for a new one.
 Whatever the reason, get into the habit of regularly checking in with your budget following the steps above.